Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Oxalis gigantea

 Oxalis can be grown indoors as a houseplant or outdoors in the garden.
-They from the garden center are generally available in the fall or early spring.
+They are generally available from the garden center in the fall or early spring.

-To propagate Oxalis, simply split the plant into smaller plants and place them in their own pots.
+To propagate Oxalis, divide the plant into smaller sections and replant them in their own pots.
 Keep it out of direct sunlight until new shoots appear.
-See more at: How to Grow and Care for Oxalis.

 Links